AlertuLabs/Hooki/docs/guides/microsoft-teams-guide.md

 ## Adding Sections

 Sections allow you to group related information.

-If your card represents a single "entity", you may be able to get away with not using any section.
-That said, sections support the concept of an "activity" which is often a good way to represent data in a card.

-If your card represents multiple "entities" or is, for instance, a digest for a particular news source, you will definitely want to use multiple sections, one per "entity."

-**Note: Don't include more than 10 sections**
+Here's how to add a section:

 ```csharp
 using Hooki.MicrosoftTeams.BuildingBlocks;